argoproj/argo-workflows/docs/cost-optimisation.md

 > Suitable for all.

+A workflow (and for that matter, any Kuberenetes resource) will incure a cost as long as they exists in your cluster.

 The workflow controller memory and CPU needs increase linearly with the number of pods and workflows you are currently running.

-Limit these using TTL
+Limit the total number of workflows using:

 * Active Deadline - delete running workflow that do not complete in a set time
 * [Workflow TTL Strategy](fields.md#ttlstrategy) - delete completed workflows after a time